isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     The DNS entries Kea creates contain a value for TTL (time to live).
 As of Kea 1.9.3, kea-dhcp6 calculates that value based on `RFC 4702, Section 5 <https://tools.ietf.org/html/rfc4702#section-5>`__
-    which suggests that the TTL value be 1/3 of the lease's life time with a minimum value of 10 minutes.
-Prior to this the server set the TTL value equal to the lease's valid life time.
+    which suggests that the TTL value be 1/3 of the lease's lifetime with a minimum value of 10 minutes.
+Prior to this the server set the TTL value equal to the lease's valid lifetime.
 Future releases may add one or more parameters to customize this value.

 .. _dhcpv6-d2-io-config: